 When a crisis happens, you’ll take a hit – it is an inevitable truth of full time blogging.
 We are currently amidst a pandemic and brands have cut their marketing budget and there’s a ban on travel.
 For bloggers that means that sponsored posts and brand deals are at a minimum and creating content on travel can be hard.
 In times of crisis, your ability to get creative will be challenged and some may be forced to take on another job to make up the income if they didn’t have good savings put away.

-THERE ARE TONS OF EXPENSES THAT YOU MAY NOT CONSIDER
+With a Blogging Career THERE ARE TONS OF EXPENSES THAT YOU MAY NOT CONSIDER

 Many people think that you just need a camera, your phone, and a computer to be able to run a great blogging business.
 But there’s so much more to that.
 There are expenses such as hosting, domain ownership, payment of editing software, and equipment that you may need to push your business to the next level.
 You’ll also have moments when you have to pay for items to create content, you’ll have to pay for a new theme or someone to customize your site, you’ll maybe even take the plunge to get SEO and strategy consulting.
 With the many essential and helpful tools that become essential to a blogging business, there will be expenses that you have to pay to keep everything organized, functioning, and compliant.

-YOU’LL BE JUDGED AND CRITICIZED
+YOU’LL BE JUDGED AND CRITICIZED As a Blogger

 There will always be trolls on the internet – that’s just the truth of full time blogging.
 I mean, I shared only a few of the phrases that people say to me at the beginning of this blog post.
 I’ve been mommy shamed for sharing some of the things that I do with my son.
 There have been times when I have had to deal with racism right in the comments of my own social media posts.
 When featured in articles, there have been comments on the articles with negative things that I won’t even bother repeating.
 And there have been emails that have been sent to me criticizing what I do and what I look like.
 You have to have tough skin to be a blogger because you’re putting yourself out there and not everyone is nice and they aren’t always going to agree with you.

-TASK MANAGEMENT AND ACCOUNTABILITY ARE HARD
+With a Blogging Career TASK MANAGEMENT AND ACCOUNTABILITY ARE HARD

 Your blogging business is your business.
 You’re the owner, CEO, COO, and probably the sole employee.
 That means all accountability for things that need to get done is mostly on you.
 You can outsource and get a virtual assistant, an agent, and even a consultant, but the person doing 98% of the work is usually going to be you.
 That means you’ll have to make sure you’re good at being organized and keeping up with tasks.
 I use task management platforms to keep myself on track and hold myself accountable.
 I set due dates for when tasks need to be finished.

-YOU’LL HAVE TO COME UP WITH YOUR OWN BENEFIT PLAN
+YOU’LL HAVE TO COME UP WITH YOUR OWN BENEFIT PLAN As an Influencer

 Just like with any self-employed individual, you won’t have the ability to have your benefits paid for by your employer.
 Instead, you’ll have to create your own 401k, insurance plan, and other benefits and manage it.
 You’ll have to do the research and set it up.
 And on top of that, you’ll have to pay the taxes from your income that are usually partially paid by your employer.
 Depending on the state, that might be 15% of your net income.
 Just prepare yourself and make sure that you have everything aligned, and that you are set up so that if something were to happen to hinder the income of your business, you’re still taken care of.